hashicorp/terraform-provider-aws/website/docs/r/api_gateway_resource.html.markdown

 ## Attributes Reference

-The following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

 * `id` - The resource's identifier.
-* `parent_id` - The parent resource's identifier.
 * `path` - The complete path for this API resource, including all parent paths.
-* `path_parth` - The last path segment for this resource.